jackpot-mab/jackpot/README.md

-# JACKPOT - The one that rules em all
+# Jackpot

-	Links to all Jackpot repositories
+	Jackpot runner, all the repos in one place, scripts to start framework.

 ## How to add a repo